dalmo1991/superflexPy/doc/components.rst

 element and distributes them to several downstream elements.

 The behavior of a splitter in SuperflexPy is controlled by two matrices: direction and weight.
-The "direction" controls into which downstream elements the incoming fluxes are directed; the "weight" defines the proportion of each flux that goes into each the downstream element.
+The "direction" controls which of the input fluxes each downstream element receives, and in which order.
+The "weight" defines the proportion of each of the input fluxes that goes into each the downstream element.

-Looking at the picture, the element E1 has 3 incoming fluxes: in order, red, black, and blue.
-The red flux is taken entirely by element E3, the black flux is taken entirely by element E2, and the blue flux is split at 30% to E2 and 70% to E3.

-The direction matrix for the splitter in the picture is here reported:
+Looking at the picture, S receives 3 input fluxes, which are indexed based on their order: red (index 0), black (index 1), and blue (index 2).
+E2 receives the black flux as first input, and the blue flux as second input, and does not receive the third flux.
+E3 receives the blue flux as first input, the red flux as second input, and does not receive the black flux.
+This information is represented by the direction matrix D, which is represented as follows:

 .. math::
    D=
    \begin{pmatrix}
    1 & 2 & \textrm{None}\\
-   0 & 2 & \textrm{None}
+   2 & 0 & \textrm{None}
    \end{pmatrix}

 The direction matrix is a 2D matrix that has as many columns as the number of fluxes and as many rows as the number of downstream elements.
-Each element of the matrix contains the index identifying the incoming flux that is transferred in that position to the downstream element.
-The blue flux, for example, is the third (index 2) incoming flux and gets distributed as the second input (index 1) to both downstream elements; the direction matrix will contain, therefore, the number 2 in position (0,1) and (1,1), with the first number (row) that indicates the downstream element and the second (column) that indicates the flux position.
-When a flux is not sent to a downstream element (e.g red flux to E2) it will be identified as :code:`None` in the direction matrix.
+The row index refers to the downstream element (in this case row 1 refers to E2, and row 2 to E3), whereas the column index refers to the input flux to the element, which should be in the order the element is expected to receive the inputs (e.g. if an element is supposed to receive black and red flux as input in a prescribed order, the inputs should respect this order).

+The value of the matrix element can be an integer referring to the index of the input flux to S, or :code:`None`, if an input flux to S does not reach a downstream element.

-The direction matrix can be, therefore, used to change the order or to select the fluxes that are transmitted to downstream elements.
+As such, the direction matrix can be used to select the fluxes and change the order in which they are transmitted to downstream elements.

-The weight matrix for the splitter in the picture is here reported:
+The red flux is taken entirely by element E3, the black flux is taken entirely by element E2, and the blue flux is split at 30% to E2 and 70% to E3.
+This information is represented by the weight matrix W, which is represented as
+follows:

 .. math::
    W=